zerofo/sys-con/doc/Troubleshooting.md

 # Troubleshooting guide

 ## My controller buttons are not mapped correctly
-You need to map your buttons - Because there are thousands of controllers in the world, it's not possible for sys-con to map all of them.
+It's expected, you need to map the buttons by yourself - There are thousands of controllers in the world, it's not possible for sys-con to map all of them.
 This means, if you see that your controller works partially (stick/joystick works) but the buttons are not mapped correctly, you need to update the button mapping yourself.
 See the [README](https://github.com/o0Zz/sys-con?tab=readme-ov-file#configure-a-controller) for more details.